twinfoundation/messaging/packages/messaging-service/docs/reference/classes/MessagingService.md

 • **options.messagingEmailConnectorType?**: `string`

-The type of the email messaging connector to use, defaults to "messaging-email".
+The type of the email messaging connector to use, defaults to not configured.

 • **options.messagingPushNotificationConnectorType?**: `string`

-The type of the push notifications messaging connector to use, defaults to "messaging-push-notification".
+The type of the push notifications messaging connector to use, defaults to not configured.

 • **options.messagingSmsConnectorType?**: `string`

-The type of the sms messaging connector to use, defaults to "messaging-sms".
+The type of the sms messaging connector to use, defaults to not configured.

 • **options.templateEntryStorageConnectorType?**: `string`